Nine27/verusd-status/README.md

 To run the application, you will need:

-  * A Bitcoin node with RPC enabled.
+  * A Verus node with RPC enabled (Preferred is CLI).
   * A web-server with PHP installed.
   * The PHP `curl` module - this is used to make RPC calls to the Bitcoin daemon.

 ### PHP Support

 This application has been tested with PHP 5.6, 7.0, 7.1 and 7.2, as well as HHVM and Nightly PHP builds, via TravisCI.
 PHP 5.4 and 5.5 *is not supported* by this application.

 ## Getting Started

-To get started, all you need to do is copy/rename `php/config.sample.php` to `php/config.php` and configure your node's RPC credentials.
+To get started, all you need to do is copy/rename `php/config.sample.php` to `php/config.php` and configure your node's RPC credentials and any other options you would like to customize.
 The application will connect to your node via RPC and report statistics.

-To use Google Analytics, simply create a file called `google_analytics.inc` inside the `php` directory and paste your GA code into it.

 ## Collecting Connection Statistics